 Pillar 1 sets out the minimum capital requirements that firms are required to meet.
 It specifies valuation methodologies for assets and liabilities ("technical provisions"), based on market consistent principles.
 Under Pillar 1 there are two distinct capital requirements: the Solvency Capital Requirement (SCR) and the Minimum Capital Requirement (MCR).
 The SCR can be calculated using a prescribed standard formula approach, or by using a company-specific internal model, which has to be approved by the regulator.
 The SCR and MCR both represent capital requirements that must be held in addition to the technical provisions.
-Supervisors may decide that a firm should hold additional capital (as a capital add on) against risks that are either not covered or are not adequately modelled for the SCR.
+Supervisors may decide that a firm should hold additional capital (as a capital add-on) against risks that are either not covered or are inadequately modelled for the SCR.

-Pillar 2 2 includes is the supervisory review process, systems of governance and risk management under which supervisors may decide that a firm should hold additional capital against risks that are either not covered or are inadequately modelled under Pillar 1.
-Also under Pillar 2 Each insurance company is required to carry out an Own Risk and Solvency Assessment (ORSA).
-The ORSA requires each insurer to identify the risks to which it are exposed, including those not covered under Pillar I, to identify the risk management processes and controls in place, and to quantify its ongoing ability to continue to meet the MCR and SCR.
+Pillar 2 includes the supervisory review process, systems of governance and risk management.
+Also under Pillar 2, each insurance company is required to carry out an Own Risk and Solvency Assessment (ORSA).
+The ORSA requires each insurer to identify the risks to which it is exposed, including those not covered under Pillar 1, to identify the risk management processes and controls in place, and to quantify its ongoing ability to continue to meet the MCR and SCR.